dustproject/dust/packages/world/README.md

 Ores follow a complete lifecycle with position tracking and respawning.

 #### Mining Ores
-- Ores initially exist as `AnyOre` blocks in the world
+- Ores initially exist as `UnrevealedOre` blocks in the world
 - When mined, they are collapsed into a specific ore type by choosing an ore at random weighted by availability
 - Positions of mined ores are tracked using the ResourcePosition and ResourceCount so that they can be respawned
 - The ResourceCount table is incremented for the specific ore type